lbickmore/overwatch-api/README.md

 ## To Do
  * Convert into REST API or something akin to that.
  * Grab player level and add to a player stats key in the players data object
+ * (Maybe) Don't require users to input their system_type.
+Determine that based on lack of battlenet id number and return a choice between xbox and ps4.

 ## Completed Features
  * Command line tool to pull data for any user given their user information and system.